richelbilderbeek/travis_qmake_gcc_cpp98_ldtp/README.md

 This GitHub is part of [the Travis C++ Tutorial](https://github.com/richelbilderbeek/travis_cpp_tutorial).

+I could not get LDTP to work on this console application.
+Please send me an email if you know how.

 The goal of this project is to have a clean Travis CI build, with specs:
  * Build system: `qmake`
  * C++ compiler: `gcc`